-To end the day, I drove to the south side of the island to visit WEB (water utilities in Aruba) and set up water at the new place, Tanki Flip.
+To end the day, I drove to the south side of the island to visit WEB (water utilities in Aruba) and set up water at the new place in Tanki Flip.
 After connecting the water, I got lost in Tanki Flip trying to find said new place.
 There are no street names in Aruba and the house numbers are not in any kind of order.
 Tanki Flip is not like any neighborhood I have ever seen, almost like another planet.
-I finally found the house and realized I’m going to have to give up my 2 mile walk twice a week, at least in my new neighborhood, due to the fact that there are too many stray dogs,donkeys and goats all over this island.
-I will walk along the beach instead I suppose; the iguanas seem harmless.
+I finally found the house and realized I’m going to have to give up my 2 mile walk twice a week, at least in my new neighborhood, due to the fact that there are too many stray dogs all over this island.
+I will walk along the beach instead I suppose–the iguanas seem harmless.

 Day 2 – I still need to solve the coffee in the morning situation.
 Mornings are rough.
 I’ve made my way to Superfood each morning to start the day with breakfast and one strong cup of coffee.
 Today, connecting electricity and buying a bed were the big boxes to check off on my very long list of things to do.
 I mapped out my routes online and stashed Aruban Florins away in my wallet.

 The utility companies have been an unexpected pleasure.
-Everyone told me it would be a nightmare, but I really think the Dutch aesthetic of all government and business buildings helps me to relax and enjoy it all.
-The interior design is beautiful and the buildings don’t feel like you are going to jail, as it can sometimes feel in the States.
+Everyone told me it would be a nightmare, but I really think the Dutch aesthetic found inside every government and business building here really helps me to relax and enjoy it all.
+The interior design is beautiful ,and the buildings don’t feel like you are going to jail, as it can sometimes feel in the States when you take care of these sorts of matters.
 Everything went very smoothly for the most part, but then I decided to swing by my school for directions to the furniture store because I was suspicious of how easily everything was coming together.